 Scientists and clinicians at the MRC Centre for Regenerative Medicine (CRM) study stem cells, disease and tissue repair to advance human health.

-CRM is housed within the Scottish Centre for Regenerative Medicine (SCRM) building, on the Edinburgh Bioquarter site shared by the Royal Infirmary Hospital and the University's Clinical Research facilities.
-With new state-of-the-art facilities and a 230+ team of scientists and clinicians, CRM is positioned uniquely to translate scientific knowledge to industry and the clinic.
+CRM is located on the Edinburgh BioQuarter site shared by the Royal Infirmary Hospital and the University's Clinical Research facilities.
+With new state-of-the-art facilities and a 270+ team of scientists and clinicians, CRM is positioned uniquely to translate scientific knowledge to industry and the clinic.
 Research at CRM is aimed at developing new treatments for major diseases including cancer, heart disease, liver failure, diabetes, and degenerative diseases such as multiple sclerosis and Parkinson's.

 Management and administration